 It’s not the size that matters, it’s how you use it.
 I’ve been to a handful of boxes around the country and I can guarantee you that previous statement is very true.
 No matter the size of your box you need a plan to use it in the most effective way possible.
 But how do you achieve virtuosity?
 Simple, clean bathrooms.
 Now there are a million other things to worry about but, the cleanliness of your bathrooms says a lot about you and how much pride you take in your facility.
 What other things in your box set you apart from the competition?

-I would argue that the majority of bad press that the CrossFit brand gets stems from a lot of ignorance and some inexperienced coaches.
-The great thing about CrossFit?
+I would argue that the majority of bad press that functional fitness gets stems from a lot of ignorance and some inexperienced coaches.
+The great thing about functional fitness?
 It doesn’t take much more than a few thousand dollars and a Level I certificate to open a box and start training folks.
 The bad part?
 It doesn’t take much more than a few thousand dollars and a Level I certificate to open a box and start training folks…

 This comes down to the culture of your box and how you run the show.
 If you or your coaches let poor technique slide during workouts then you can bet your athletes will not achieve virtuosity in any of the foundational movements.
 This is something that is typically very hard to control once it gets out of control but you should stand your ground and demand perfect movement, anything less is, well just wrong…